DavidFreire-FEUP/aoc2021/README.md

 # AOC 2021
+## Every problem solved with the world's greatest programming language 😛

-TL;DR Bad code written in a rush that could be HEAVILY optimized, but still solves the problems!
+TL;DR Bad code written in a rush, that could be HEAVILY optimized but still solves the problems!